-Have you've ever wondered if you can use your leftover kombu after making dashi?
-Well, the answer is, you can!
-In fact, you won’t believe how delicious kombu can be until you try this recipe.
-This umami packed simmered kelp called "tsukudani" is one of the most popular onigiri fillings in Japan!
+Have you ever wondered if you can use your leftover kombu after making dashi?
+Well, the answer is you can!
+You won’t believe how delicious kombu itself can be until you try this recipe.
+This umami-packed simmered kelp called “Tsukudani” is one of Japan’s most popular onigiri fillings!

 Disclaimer: This post contains Amazon affiliate links.
 Sudachi Recipes earn a small percentage from qualifying purchases at no extra cost to you.
 See disclaimer for more info.

 Kelp rice balls are prepared by simmering used kelp (after making dashi) with soy sauce and mirin to create “tsukudani,” which is then wrapped in rice balls.

 Because tsukudani has a rich, sweet, and savory flavor, combining it with plain Japanese white rice creates the perfect balance.
 This makes it an ideal topping for a bowl of rice and a delicious filling for rice balls.

 This recipe is an excellent way to use up “rehydrated kombu” (kelp) making it a valuable addition to your cooking repertoire.